pascholda1/vue-runtime-config-plugin/README.md

 the environment config will be merged into the default config which will be merged into the static config which was passed to the constructor.

 If you use nested configurations in your file the plugin will overwrite the whole first level Object.
-You can not overwrite single nested keys.